siduanmiao/Coding-exercise/README.txt

 		using the 	Correspondence we stored in the num_protein.txt to transfer the source data to a pure num file propath.sh is a bash file ,you can use it to call all the algorithms.

-Examples in use:

-	./Floyd-Warshall	using the file input and gain the result.txt as result ./Dijkstra protein1 protein2	process the protein1 protein2 ./Bellman_Ford protein1 protein2	process the protein1 protein2
-	./older_Dijkstra protein1 protein2	process the protein1 protein2

 if you want to use propath.sh,then use :
 	bash propath.sh -option [option1] [option2]
 option:

-	-f : using Floyd-Warshall algorithm,you can't add option1 and option2
+	-f:using Floyd-Warshall algorithm,you can't add option1 and option2

 	-d:using Dijkstra algorithm,you must add option1 and option2

 	-b:using Bellman_Ford algorithm,you must add option1 and option2

 	-o:using older_Dijkstra algorithm,you must add option1 and option2

+	-t:process Dijkstra Bellman_Ford older_Dijkstra algorithms and output their time

+	--option:show all the options you can use

+	if the use "-option --help" or "-option -h",you can call the useful line of the help file

 option1:protein1

 option2:protein1

+Examples in use:

+	./Floyd-Warshall	using the file input and gain the result.txt as result ./Dijkstra protein1 protein2	process the protein1 protein2 ./Bellman_Ford protein1 protein2	process the protein1 protein2
+	./older_Dijkstra protein1 protein2	process the protein1 protein2